Born in Accrington Lancashire in September 1944 Colin Capon lived most of his life in England.

 Much in demand, in July 1977 Colin Capon was detached to RAF Hereford as part of a three man team with the task of creating a 4-tier rich fruit, marzipan and iced cake to be presented to Her Majesty, Queen Elizabeth II on her 25th Silver Jubilee Anniversary.
 All to be edible including the crown, (It took very special boiled sweets to carve out those precious crown jewels).

-Colin also made time to further his qualifications passing with distinction his 152 City & Guilds in cooking and his 706 Advanced Patisserie taught by Sir John Huber.
+Colin also made time to further his qualifications passing with distinction his 152 City & Guilds in cooking and his 706 Advanced Patisserie taught by Professor John Huber.

 November 1977 it was back to Holland to compete once again and a duplicate crown (of the Silver Jubilee cake) was created and a buffet themed as The Signing of the Magna Carta, resulted in Gold for the British team.